Marjery Bryce: Family

-Born Margaret Vincentia on 18 June 1891 in Marylebone, London, to politician father John Annan Bryce and mother Violet L'Estrange.

-Bryce was variously known as Marjery, Marjorie or Marjery Vincentia and Marjorie Annan.
+Bryce was born at 35 Bryanston Square, Marylebone, to Irish-born parents John Annan Bryce, a politician of Ulster-Scots descent, and Violet L'Estrange, of Anglo-Irish descent.

-She had two brothers and a sister three years younger, Rosalind L'Estrange, known as 'Tiny'.
-One brother, Nigel, died at the age of nineteen.
+She had two brothers and a sister three years younger, Rosalind, known as 'Tiny'.
+One brother, Nigel Erskine, died at the age of seventeen.
 Her other brother Roland, was later to be one of the commissioners in 1922 to lay out the borders for Yugoslavia.

 Her father was Liberal MP for the Inverness Burghs, voted against the Conciliation Bill which was to give some women the franchise and wrote letters to the press against women's suffrage.
 Her mother, Violet held the opposite view and was a cousin to Countess Markievicz and Eva Gore-Booth, both activists for women's rights.